Darkiyus/VRC-Path-Finder/README.md

 It returns you as string the VRChat folder.

 # How do I use it?
-1. include the dll in your project.
+1. include the VRCPathFinder.dll in your project.

+            right click on your project -> add -> project reference -> browse -> select VRCPathFinder.dll -> ok

 2. specify VRCPathFinder as namespace

        using VRCPathFinder;